 The annual festival of Mahalasa is organized from Shashthi to Ashtami or the 6-8th of the Krishna Paksha of Chaitra month.
 This would fall just after the Chaitra Navaratri.

 Nupur Tirtha, the one that is believed to have been dug by the Devi is located a few hundred meters away from the main temple.
 It is a small square pond that is linked to an underground spring.
 A small temple stands at its corner with a Shivalinga inside it.

 The pond is locked, so you have to see it from outside only.
 Next to it, a board informs that this ancient pond is part of a spring revival and water harvesting project.

 Next to the Tirtha, in fact, closer to the road is a newly built Hanuman Temple.
 The architecture is similar to the main Mahalasa temple.
 On the right of Hanuman is a temple dedicated to Parashuram and on the left to Kaal Bhairav.

 This temple is also a part of Mahalasa Narayani temple but is located a few km away from it, though still within Verna industrial estate.
 The temple mandapa is still under construction.

 There is a Shivalinga in the main temple.
-I found the door jamb of this temple very beautifully cared with dwarpalas on either side.
+I found the door jamb of this temple very beautifully cared for with dwarpalas on either side.

-Outside the temple I found a small temple sheltering the remains of an old Murti along with a Trishul.
+Outside the temple, I found a small temple sheltering the remains of an old Murti along with a Trishul.
 A board said Shri Malharaya Namah.

-As I drove back after visiting the Mahalasa and its associated temples, it felt like an intimate rendezvous with the Goan history.
+As I drove back after visiting the Mahalasa and its associated temples, it felt like an intimate rendezvous with Goan history.
 A part of history that is mentioned in Puranas and a part of history that is being reclaimed.
 It gave me many more questions to explore.